johnnyam8/areeba_phone_validation/README.md

     - The microservice will run on http://localhost:8080.
     - Verify the application is running by checking the output logs.

-4.1. **Run the Application Using docker** :
+5. **Run the Application Using docker** :
-   The Microservice contains docker file that allow the application to run on docker container, kindly follow the below steps.
     -  Download docker and follow the details installation  - https://docs.docker.com/get-docker/

     - Navigate to the project directory
       ```
        cd areeba_phone_validation
       ```
    -  Build the docker image
        ```
         docker build -t areeba_phone_validation .
        ```
     -   After building the project, docker should be able to create an image, check the image created.
       ```
         docker images.
       ```
     -  Run the image
      ```
         docker run -p 8080:8080 [docker image id]
      ```
      -  Verify the application is running by checking the output logs.

 ### Usage